chkn/HybridKit/Readme.md

 To execute script inside the web view, call `RunScriptAsync` on the web view.

-Although the name of this method ends with "Async," it may actually run synchronously depending on the threading constraints of the current platform (see **important note about threading** below).
-Generally, you'll want to await the `Task` returned by this method, which simulates a synchronous method call in either case:
+Generally, you'll want to await the `Task` returned by this method, which simulates a synchronous method:

 ```
 await webView.RunScriptAsync (window => {